huggingface/transformers/docs/source/en/installation.md

 ### Source install

-Installing from source installs the *latest* version rather than the *stable* version of the library.
-This ensures you get the most up-to-date changes in the library, which is useful for experimenting with the latest features or fixing a bug that hasn't been officially released yet.
+Installing from source installs the *latest* version rather than a *stable* version of the library.
+This ensures you get the most up-to-date changes in the library, which is useful for experimenting with the latest features or fixing a bug that hasn't been officially released in the stable version yet.

 The downside is that the latest version may not always be stable.
 If you encounter any problems, please open a [GitHub Issue](https://github.com/huggingface/transformers/issues) so we can fix it as soon as possible.